‘Captain Planet’ Is Coming Home Just In Time For Earth Day

 - Robin Plunder: Robin is Looten Plunder’s nephew who works as a movie producer and stages publicity stunts for attention.

-- Argos Bleak: Not only was Argos Bleak the bodyguard of Looten Plunder, but he was also a mercenary with a military background allowing him to fly helicopters and what not.
+- Argos Bleak: Not only was Argos Bleak the bodyguard of Looten Plunder, but he was also a mercenary with a military background, allowing him to fly helicopters and whatnot.
 He was voiced by S. Scott Bullock

 - Doctor Barbara “Babs” Blight: Babs was fond of mixing chemicals with technology with the goal of taking over the planet.
 The role has been voiced by both Meg Ryan and Mary Kay Bergman.